Post-Operative Instructions for Dental Surgery

-- DO NOT rinse or swish your mouth with water or mouthwash for 24 hours.
+Do not rinse or swish your mouth with water or mouthwash for 24 hours.
 It is important not to disturb or wash the clot inside the socket area protecting the bone.
 When that happens, the exposed bone may cause a very painful “Dry Socket.”
 If you are thirsty in the next day, slowly sip from a glass.
 Avoid using a straw to drink, or blowing your nose, or excess spitting.
-Avoid acidic juices, carbonated drinks
+Avoid acidic juices, carbonated drinks and hot beverages.

 Do not smoke or drink alcohol for at least 3 days as they increase your chances of experiencing “Dry Socket.”
 Do not use mouthwash as it contains alcohol which also has a drying effect.

 After 24 hours, slowly gargle with warm salt water 3 times daily for a few minutes at a time.
 This will encourage the area to heal more quickly, and it also helps wash away excess bacteria which may have formed around the open wound.
 Use a mixture of 1 teaspoon of salt per 1 glass of warm water.